 Wrap your presents in (super adorable!) custom photo wrapping paper #Do It Yourself#gifts#great-ideas August 27 | Megan Finley Horowitz meggyfin My buddy, Maui photographer Anna Kim, received these gifts from her friend Jeannine and says she was so touched by the wrapping that she hadn't even opened them!
 So, of COURSE, I accosted Jeannine to find out the details behind the wrapping paper that just might be better than the gift itself.
 Okay, I'll reveal my high-tech method.
 Take good notes: I went to their Facebook pages and downloaded my favorite pictures.
 Then I printed them on my old HP jet printer.
 I printed them on (this is the crucial part here, so pay attention!) the back of office paper from my recycling pile, making sure to choose paper with no confidential information.
 But they don't know that yet since they still have not opened them.
 Then I used clear Scotch tape to secure the wrapping.
 Got it?
 I'll lead a training workshop if necessary.
 I have NO IDEA how Anna is going to ever open those gifts, because they are just too cute.
 Now go torture your friends with equally personalized and adorably wrapped gifts.
 But make sure they're small gifts because with the price of printer ink the wrapping itself might cost more than your gift!
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Neatorama to make your home way more fun-orama NEXT Mother of Transgender toddler gets a lesson in love Show/Hide comments [ 5 ] Oh my god, that dog just slays me.
 Reply Love the "super high tech" instructions. ^^ 4 agree Reply When my best friends were moving away I bought them little gifts to remind them of the city we met, studied and lived in for so many years.
 Instead of using shop bought paper to wrap the gifts I used MS Publisher to run up a customised set.
 I wrote the name of the city in different fonts and in complementary colours all over the paper and just printed it onto white A4.
 It must have looked fairly professional as they asked me where I'd bought it!
 Reply This is an awesome idea!
 Seems like it would save on ink, too.
 Reply For Christmas last year I used photos of people instead of gift tags with names on them.
 3 agree Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.